0install/0repo/README.md

 Within this directory you will find:

 - 0repo-config.py - configuration settings
 - feeds	          - directory of (unsigned) feeds, initially empty
 - feeds/.git	  - version control Git repository for the feeds
+- incoming	  - queue of incoming files to be processed
 - public	  - output directory (to be rsync'd to hosting provider)

 Edit 0repo-config.py and set the required parameters: